How to upgrade or downgrade your American Express card

 In any case, you can also try upgrading or downgrading to another product from the same issuer.
 Upgrading a credit card makes sense when a card issuer offers another option with better benefits or rewards that fit your spending.
 When you upgrade instead of applying for the credit card, you can benefit from moving your open line of credit to the new card instead of opening a separate account.

 Downgrading a card is a common alternative for consumers who want to stop paying an annual fee or need to target different reward categories.
+This option is especially popular with premium travel and rewards credit cards that charge high annual fees.
 Similar to upgrading, downgrading your card allows you to move your line of credit to a new card without opening a new account.

 Can I upgrade or downgrade my American Express credit card?

-From time to time, American Express has been known to send direct mail to their current customers with the option of upgrading to a new card product.
-Outside of receiving a formal invitation, American Express has some hard and fast rules that can make it difficult for you to upgrade or downgrade your card with them.
+From time to time, American Express has been known to send direct mail to its current customers with the option of upgrading to a new card product.
+Outside of receiving a formal invitation, American Express has some hard and fast rules that can make it difficult to upgrade or downgrade a card.

 Upgrade or downgrade eligibility for American Express

 For starters, you can only upgrade or downgrade an American Express credit card that earns the same type of rewards.
 This makes sense since many Amex cards let you earn cash back, yet plenty of others let you earn points in the American Express Membership Rewards program.

 Switching cards within American Express’s line of co-branded cards is also problematic.
 It would get complicated if you were trying to upgrade or downgrade a Hilton Honors credit card to a Delta credit card, for example.
 Moving among cards with different types of rewards would make the process rather messy, so American Express doesn’t allow it.